What is Google Advertising ID

 The GAID, or Google Advertising ID, has a long history.

 Advertisers want to be able to link ad views to specific activities.
 Cookies provided that role in desktop web browsers before smartphones became the major mode of internet access.
 Advertisers might place a cookie on a webpage or in an ad and then track the efficacy of the ad.
-Cookies, on the other hand, do not function well in the mobile world: they operate in internet browsers, not mobile applications, and we spend the majority of our time on our smartphones in apps, not web browsers.
+On the other hand, cookies fail miserably in this mobile world; they work within web browsers and not within mobile applications, and we spend most of our time using a mobile phone within an app, not a web browser.

-Furthermore, cookies often have a short shelf life… anything from one to thirty days.
-As a result, the GAID, or Android advertising ID, replaced cookies in mobile advertising sent to Android smartphones, just like the IDFA did on iOS devices.
+Additionally, cookies have a very short lifespan… anything between one to thirty days.
+Therefore, the GAID, or Android advertising ID, replaced cookies in mobile advertising sent to Android smartphones, just like the IDFA did on iOS devices.
 Marketers use it to link anonymous app installations or purchases to specific users.

-The advantage of GAID for advertisers is that, unlike cookies, Google advertising IDs are semi-permanent device identifiers that do not alter unless consumers actively take action in their Android device settings.
-Because few customers take this step (fewer than 5% in the United States), Android advertising IDs can provide a stronger basis for a permanent and anonymised consumer profile based, at least in part, on ad interaction data.
+The benefit for advertisers with Google advertising IDs, unlike cookies, is that they are semi-permanent device identifiers that only change if the consumer makes a deliberate action in the settings of their Android device.
+Because very few customers do so (less than 5% in the United States), Android advertising IDs can form a more robust foundation for a permanent and anonymised consumer profile at least partially based on ad interaction data.

 GAID and Privacy (and IDFA)

-Consumers’ privacy is becoming increasingly crucial.
-Misuse of advertising IDs and trackers has caused serious issues, and regulations such as GDPR and the CCPA (the California Consumer Privacy Act) have restricted how marketers may gather and utilize data.
-The big platforms, particularly Apple, have taken steps to limit the amount of data that can be acquired digitally from users.
+Consumer privacy is becoming increasingly important.
+Misuse of advertising IDs and trackers has caused significant problems, and regulations such as GDPR and the CCPA-the California Consumer Privacy Act limited how marketers may collect and use data.
+The big platforms, especially Apple, have acted to limit the amount of data that can be collected digitally from users.

-Surprisingly, both the Android advertisement ID and the IDFA were privacy-oriented identifiers.
-On Android, the Android ID or ANDI, and on iOS, the Unique Device Identifier or UDID, each replaced a permanent device ID.
-Advertisers could track activities on Android phones using the permanent and unchangeable device ID before Google developed the advertising ID.
-Because consumers could switch off or adjust the value of the Android advertising ID, it provided greater consumer choice and privacy than a permanent device ID.
+To many people’s surprise, the IDFA and Android advertisement ID were privacy-oriented identifiers.
+In the case of Android, Android ID or ANDI and the case of iOS, Unique Device Identifier or UDID, both served to replace permanent device ID.
+Before Google invented the advertising ID, permanent and unchanged device ID allowed advertisers to follow activities on an Android phone.
+Because consumers could toggle off or vary the value of the Android advertising ID, this offered more choice and privacy on the part of the consumer over a permanent device ID.

-Despite this, there is a growing worry that advertising identifiers such as GAID and IDFA can lead to serious privacy abuses.
-As a result, Apple has made IDFA opt-in and made SKAdNetwork available as a privacy-safe alternative.
-Google hasn’t specified what it wants to do with the Android advertising ID, but the Google Play Install Referrer is one of many potential successor technologies already in place.
+This notwithstanding, the rise is becoming increasingly concerning because advertising identifiers such as GAID and IDFA have been seen to result in severe instances of privacy abuses.
+Due to these concerns, Apple has made IDFA opt-in while making SKAdNetwork available as a privacy-safe alternative.
+Google hasn’t indicated what it plans to do about the Android advertising ID, but the Google Play Install Referrer is one of many potential successor technologies already in place.

 Using the Google Advertising ID (GAID)

-When consumers perform actions in response to advertisements, such as clicking on a banner in an app, watching a video in an app, or installing an app, ad networks can provide information to the Android advertising ID about the consumer activity.
-This is known as attribution, and it assigns behaviors, such as conversions, to stimuli, such as advertisements.
+When consumers take actions in response to ads, such as clicking on a banner in an app, watching a video in an app, or installing an app, ad networks can report information to the Android advertising ID about consumer activity.
+This is called attribution, and it assigns behaviors, such as conversions, to stimuli, such as ads.

-Android advertising IDs are passed by the majority of media businesses.
-Some media providers, including some major social media platforms, do not provide device IDs to marketers, but they do allow you to target specific IDs inside their services.
-Trackier aids marketers in determining the efficacy of their marketing efforts and developing effective customer profiles to better understand their target customers.
+Most media houses pass Android advertising IDs.
+Some media companies, including the most popular social media, do not pass device IDs to marketers but allow you to target specific IDs within their services.
+Trackier helps marketers to determine the effectiveness of their marketing and come up with an effective customer profile in a bid to know the target customers.

 Trackier & GAID